-Signature Date
+Signature

 Name (please print)

 - OR -

-agree to abide by it.
-To the best of my k except those noted below or on the at 's Conflict of Interest Policy and Procedures Policy and knowledge, I have no conflicts as described in this Policy, tached paper .
-I further agree to report to the executive e conflicts (other than those stated below) that may annual statement.
+I have read and agree to abide by BHA's Conflict of Interest Policy and Procedures Policy and agree to abide by it.
+To the best of my knowledge, I have no conflicts as described in this Policy, except those noted below or on the attached paper.
+I further agree to report to the executive director of the organization any possible conflicts (other than those stated below) that may develop before completion of the next annual statement.

-Signature Date
+Signature

 Name (please print)